books-n-more/apiclientTypescript/README.md

-## @
+## bnmApiClient@1.0.0

-This generator creates TypeScript/JavaScript client that utilizes [axios](https://github.com/axios/axios).
+This generator creates TypeScript/JavaScript client that utilizes [Fetch API](https://fetch.spec.whatwg.org/).
 The generated Node module can be used in the following environments:

 Environment
 * Node.js